Ram Lakshman (film)

 Ram Lakshman is a 1981 Indian Tamil-language film directed by R. Thyagarajan.
 The film stars Kamal Haasan and Sripriya.
-It was released on 28 February 1981, and remade in Telugu as Rama Lakshmanulu in the same year.
+It was released on 28 February 1981, and remade in Telugu as Rama Lakshmanulu the same year.

 Plot

-Ram and his pet elephant Laxman have grown up together and are very emotionally attached to one another.
-They share such a strong bond that Ram refuses to marry his sweetheart Meena when her father refuses to sanction their marriage unless Ram leaves Laxman.
-Meanwhile, in a very cunningly planned plot, an employee of Meena's father kills him and implicates Ram and Laxman for the murder.
+Ram and his pet elephant Lakshman have grown up together and are very emotionally attached to one another.
+They share such a strong bond that Ram refuses to marry his sweetheart Meena when her father refuses to sanction their marriage unless Ram leaves Lakshman.
+Meanwhile, in a very cunningly planned plot, an employee of Meena's father kills him and implicates Ram and Lakshman for the murder.
 How the two friends stand by each other in the hour of need and how they prove themselves innocent forms the rest of the plot.